 The Credit Union periodically enters into asset transfer agreements with third parties including securitization of residential mortgages into special purpose entities, such as programs sponsored by Canada Mortgage Housing Corporation that issue bonds to third party investors.
 This includes securitization of insured residential mortgages by participating in the National Housing Act (NHA) mortgage-backed securities (MBS) program.
-Through the program, the Credit Union issues securities backed by residential mortgages that are insured against borrower's default.
-All securitization transactions are reviewed and assessed based on the above-noted derecognition criteria.
+Through the program, the Credit Union issues securitization transactions are reviewed and assessed based on the above-noted derecognition criteria.
 In instances where the Credit Union's securitizations do not qualify for derecognition based on the above criteria, the Credit Union does not derecognize the transferred financial assets but records a secured borrowing with respect to any consideration received.
 These secured borrowings are measured at amortized cost under IFRS 9.